Selling Photos Online With Microstock Picture Libraries

 Stock-worthy photos can be literal or conceptual or both.

-The fish picture on the right would never make it onto a picture postcard, but it could be used to introduce an article on the fishing industry, over-fishing, healthy eating, or anything related.
+The fish picture below would never make it onto a picture postcard, but it could be used to introduce an article on the fishing industry, over-fishing, healthy eating, or anything related.
 It has been downloaded, but I've no idea by whom or what it was used for.
 Buyers are guaranteed anonymity as part of the royalty-free license.

 The landscape picture below it is pretty enough, but it has no commercial stock value beyond its literal value as a picture of a not-too-well-known Scottish Highlands location.
 The original 35mm slide (not this poorly scanned copy) could appear in a guide book for the region, but that's such a highly-specific use that picture libraries would be unlikely to accept it.
 They know it could sit for years and never sell.